hamidmayeli/HackerRankSolutions/README.md

 These are my solutions and may not be the best solution.
 Feel free to suggest inprovements.

+Please give the repo a star if you found the content useful.

 ### Here is the list of C# solutions.

 [Solve Me First](/Solutions/SolveMeFirst.cs)